This January, the best of the best in affiliate marketing will ONCE AGAIN take over the Entertainment Capital of the World…

 1. Don’t peak too early

-Many first-timers get excited and get wasted enough to last the rest of the conference on the first night.
-Fun the night of, terrible for days afterward.
+Many first-timers get excited and get wasted on the first night.
+Fun for one night... terrible for days afterward.
 With the desert conditions and intensity of the action around you, it’s much smarter to play conservatively on the first night or two.
 Once you’re accustomed to the scene, you can start upping your game.

 2. Keep your routine